 As a mom and a nutritionist, I do my best to help my kids reach peak performance by helping them pack a healthy lunch.
-Here’s what I’ve learned, and 25 healthy lunch ideas to get you (and your teen) inspired.
+Here’s what I’ve learned, and 25 healthy primal, paleo, and gluten free lunch ideas to get you (and your teen) inspired.

 3 Tips for packing a balanced lunch

 Having a few guidelines for packing a healthy lunch can make all the difference.
 Even as a nutritionist, I keep these simple rules in mind as I help my own kids assemble healthy meals.

 Whether your teen is eating to fuel athletics, a long study session, or just hanging out with friends, these tips will ensure a balanced meal.

 1. Plan ahead!

 I can’t stress this one enough!
 When our family has a basic plan for the week, the stress levels dramatically drop.

 Take a few minutes on the weekend to map out meals for the week ahead.
 I always start with dinner as this helps me see where I can use leftovers to simplify packing school lunch.

 Try the Primal Peak Menu Planner to help you, and make sure you’re adding variety along the way.

 GRAB OUR 14-DAY MENU PLANNER.
 FREE RIGHT NOW.